 Carpobrotus ‘White Hot’

 A lovely white flowering selection of Carpobrotus rossii.
 A really useful perennial native succulent, great for coastal and inland plantings, as it will endure heat and saline conditions.
 It is a good waterwise groundcover, growing to around a metre wide, and is good for soil stabilisation.
-As a bonus, both the leaves and fruit are edible.
+As a bonus, the fruit is edible.
+Read more about White Hot

 Corymbia maculata variegata ‘Ribbons of Hope’